+How much does a root canal cost?Root canals don’t have a fixed cost and it varies depending on the tooth that is affected and the severity of the infection.
+For example, canines are easier to treat than molars and as such cost less.
+Check with your insurance provider – most dental insurance policies provide some coverage for endodontic treatments.
 It is important to keep in mind that a root canal is less expensive than having the infected tooth removed, because after removal you also need to replace the tooth with a bridge or an implant to ensure that your chewing function is maintained, and that adjacent teeth do no shift into the gap.
 There is also the added advantage of retaining your natural teeth and smile.

-A root canal is a relatively simple procedure and can be probably completed in two appointments.
+How long does a root canal take?A root canal is a relatively simple procedure and can be probably completed in two appointments.
 In the first appointment the actual root canal procedure is done and the infected pulp is removed.
 After a period of rest, in the second appointment the root canal is cleaned, disinfected and a filling is placed to prevent future infections.
 Each appointment can take up to approximately 90 minutes.

-A root canal is a relatively simple procedure.
+What are the specific steps of a root canal?A root canal is a relatively simple procedure.
 The process is as follows:

-- The dentist will examine and x-ray your teeth, after which they will apply a local anaesthetic.
+- The dentist will examine and x-ray your teeth, after which they will apply a local anesthetic.
 After numbing your tooth, a small sheet (dental dam) will be placed on the area to sequester the tooth and ensure that it is free of oral fluids during the root canal.

 - A small opening will be made in the top of the tooth (the crown).
 The pulp inside the tooth will then be cleaned, as well as the root canals and the space will be shaped to prepare for the filling.
-All of this will be done with very small and specialized instruments, and because of the local anaesthesia you should not feel anything at all.
+All of this will be done with very small and specialized instruments, and because of the local anesthesia you should not feel anything at all.